 Also called the Snake Cucumber, this is a very popular plant that is grown in most Lebanese homes.
-It is a must-have in any garden as they are easy to grow, bountiful, and heat tolerant, and has a mild, crisp taste!
+It is a must-have in any garden as it is easy to grow, productive, and heat tolerant, and has a mild, crisp taste!
 Let’s have a look at all the information on Growing Armenian Cucumbers in Containers.

 Botanical Name: Cucumis melo var. flexuosus

 Common Names: Snake Melon, Snake Cucumber, Yard-long Cucumber, Armenian Cucumber

 Here are the best types of cucumber you can grow

 You can grow Armenian Cucumbers through seeds.
 If you want to cut down the time, you can also purchase a plant from a nursery.

 - Cucumbers are heat-loving plants.
 If you live in a cold climate, start the seeds indoors, 4-5 weeks before you plan to move the pot outdoors, when the climate becomes warm.
 You will have to move the pot indoors again if the outside temperature drops below 5 °C (41 °F).
 If you live in a hot climate, you can grow the seeds anytime.

 - Avoid transplanting the plant as Armenian cucumber doesn’t respond well to it.

 - Growing the plant from seeds is a pretty straightforward process.

 - Sow the seeds in a pot with a quality potting mix, water well, and keep it where it can get bright, indirect light.
 If you want to speed up the germination process, use a heating mat.